barpavel/autopilot/README.md

 # Contribute

-PRs welcome!
+PRs are welcome!
 Feel free to open issues for new features.